-Do you know a grandparent, a special teacher, a pastor, a friend or neighbor?
+Do you know a grandparent, a special teacher, a pastor, a friend, or a neighbor?
 Any of these people can be a mentor!
-A mentor is someone who is willing to take another under their wing.
-These mentors can give advice and suggestions to help another cope or improve their skills.
-They can also show how they do something, and provide encouragement and support.
+A mentor is someone willing to take another under their wing.
+These mentors can give advice and suggestions to help others cope or improve their skills.
+They can also show how they do something and provide encouragement and support.

-Mentors can can be anyone who provides guidance and support as we make our way through the easy and difficult, times.
+Mentors can be anyone who provides guidance and support as we make our way through the easy and difficult times.

 Can you be a mentor to a family or child?
 Know what you can offer another.
 Mentors build committed, trusting relationships.
 They listen.
 They offer understanding and respect.
 They help others overcome challenges and disappointments and celebrate successes.

 What can you provide as a mentor?
-While mentoring can be as informal as sharing a conversation and support with a friend while at an early childhood education program, or as formal as volunteering as a “Big” in a Big Brother Big Sister program, decide how involved you would like to become.
+While mentoring can be as informal as sharing a conversation and support with a friend at an early childhood education program or as formal as volunteering as a “Big” in a Big Brother Big Sister program, decide how involved you would like to become.
 It’s not about the answers.
 To be a mentor, you don’t need all the answers, and you don’t need to be an expert.
-The purpose of a mentor isn’t to provide answers, but to provide support, understanding and respect.
+The purpose of a mentor isn’t to provide answers but support, understanding, and respect.
 Share your experiences if asked, but your most valued role is that of a friend.

 - Do you want a different way of doing something?
-A mentor may provide helpful suggestions, tips, examples and supports for finding and learning new ways of doing things, like coping with demands of a new baby, the terrible two stage, or balancing work and family time.
+A mentor may provide helpful suggestions, tips, examples, and support for finding and learning new ways of doing things, like coping with the demands of a new baby, the terrible two stages, or balancing work and family time.

-How to become a mentor or find one.
+How do you become a mentor or find one?

 It’s important to consider all possibilities.
-A person you may not have originally considered could be the mentor of your dreams.
-Keep open to who might benefit from your support and guidance.
+A person you may not have initially thought could be the mentor of your dreams.
+Keep open to those who might benefit from your support and guidance.

 - Check out our list of resources below.

-- Look around for examples of someone you’d like to learn from.
-Is there a fellow parent or caregiver who demonstrates a particular skill you admire?
+- Look for examples of someone you’d like to learn from.
+Is there a fellow parent or caregiver demonstrating a particular skill you admire?
 A friend who always seems to know what to do or say?
 A teacher who seems to have more than enough patience?
 Ask that person to share with you how they do it!

 - Reach out to others.
 See someone you think could use a helping hand or support?
 Start small with a way for the other person to identify with you.
 “I remember when my son was going through that stage.
 Two-year-olds can be challenging!”